gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.Il2CppSystemObjectExt.md

 ## Il2CppSystemObjectExt.Is<T>(this Object) Method

-(Cross-Game compatible) Check if object is the same type as T
+Check if object is the same type as T

 ```csharp
 public static bool Is<T>(this Il2CppSystem.Object instance)